-(object->reference-address obj)
+(object->reference-address obj) returns: a nonnegative exact integer libraries: (chezscheme)

-The result is 0 if obj is #f, and it is the address of objs's content in the case that obj is a bytevector or fluector-at least, at the point where object->reference-address was called.
-Unless obj is a locked or immobile bytevector or fluector, its address can change at any time that a garbage collection is possible (i.e., when interrupts are enabled).
+The result is 0 if obj is #f, and it is the address of objs's content in the case that objis a bytevector or fluector-at least, at the point where object->reference-address was called.
+Unless obj is a locked or immobile bytevector or flyector, its address can change at any time that a garbage collection is possible (i.e., when interrupts are enabled).
 For other kinds of objs, the representation of the returned address is not specified, except that it is a nonnegative exact integer that is distinct from any other object's representation.

-(reference-address->object addr)

-returns: a Scheme object libraries: (chezscheme)
+(reference-address->object addr) returns: a Scheme object libraries: (chezscheme)